zashari/alzheimer-mri-processing-pipeline/README.md

 >
 > **Before requesting data access, read the [ADNI Data Use Agreement](https://ida.loni.usc.edu/collaboration/access/appLicense.jsp) and then follow the [ADNI data access instructions](https://adni.loni.usc.edu/data-samples/adni-data/#AccessData).**

-### Scope of This Repository

-**Included:**
-- ✅ Processing framework and utilities (code only)
-- ✅ Configuration templates for experiments
-- ✅ Documentation and examples

-**Explicitly Excluded:**
-- ❌ ADNI participant-level data
-- ❌ ADNI-derived datasets or processed outputs
-- ❌ Participant identifiers or metadata

 ### Requirements for ADNI Data Users

 If you use this pipeline with **ADNI data**, you must comply with the ADNI DUA: <https://ida.loni.usc.edu/collaboration/access/appLicense.jsp>